Transcending the Mundane

 I believe this bespeaks of what might be called the joys of self-discipline.
 In the quest for self-mastery that China’s religious aspirants have narrated so well, there is more than pain and peril.
 To be able to sit, legs crossed in “full-lotus” position for an hour is a physical feat, and one requiring a certain form of mastery; it’s one the Falun Gong enact daily.
 Similarly, there is the self-restraint practiced—the harnessing of wild, once undetected thoughts and desires.
 If we are to believe Sun Simiao and others, with such mastery comes an “ocean of energy full to overflowing.”
 I find the claim to ring true, having sampled these arts.
 Inner stillness, as with self-control, amounts to a kind of subtle joy that may be worn as a smile, but perhaps never fully expressed.

 For many then, “doing” Falun Gong amounts to a form of positively becoming, a process of assimilating to higher laws of nature and cosmos (summarized as “truth,” “compassion,” “tolerance”) and a cleansing of body just as of soul.
-It is in this light that so much of the group’s activities in the face of state-suppression become intelligible—the disciplined response, the patience, the optimism, the dogged tenacity.
+It is in this light that so many of the group’s activities in the face of state-suppression become intelligible—the disciplined response, the patience, the optimism, the dogged tenacity.
 These are people who daily imbibe of other realms.
 They are people who feel, by their account, nothing short of the cosmos coursing through their veins.
 Theirs is a grounding of a different sort, not likely to be supplanted by the whims of the day.

 This then is a sensibility, an orientation, that runs through and undergirds so much of Chinese culture.
 If history is any indicator, it is here to stay.
 Some ideas are transcendent.